Bachelor’s Degrees in Social Work (BSW) Online

-From helping clients adjust to major life changes to connecting them with government agencies that provide benefits to developing crisis intervention plans, social workers are trained to provide solutions in a wide range of situations.
-Before obtaining an advanced degree in this field, many professionals earn a Bachelor of Social Work degree (BSW).
+From helping clients adjust to major life changes to developing crisis intervention plans, social workers are trained to provide solutions in a wide range of situations.
+Before obtaining an advanced degree in this field, many professionals earn a Bachelor of Social Work (BSW).

 BSW programs can be taken online or in person.
-The decision to get your BSW online or in person is up to your schedule, personal obligations, and your desired program’s requirements.
-We have compiled a list of all accredited online BSW programs, allowing you to compare and pick the BSW program that is right for you.
+The decision to get your BSW online or in person could depend on factors such as your schedule, personal obligations, or your desired program’s requirements.
+Below is a list of accredited online BSW programs, helping you compare and select the BSW program that is right for you.

 Earn Your Bachelor’s in Social Work Online With Simmons University